BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 The AI platform Weights&Biases is a comfortable way to track the training experiments.
 The data can be shared with the research team.

-The trained models can be organized and version controlled in the model registry, from where they can be used for fine-tuning, staging, or production.
+The trained models can be organized and version-controlled in the model registry, from where they can be used for fine-tuning, staging, or production.

 So, searching for and copying the correct model is no longer needed.